Home ≫

 I work on applications of density functional theory, time-dependent density functional theory, and electronic structure.
+My recent focus has been on the physics of warm dense matter.
 My previous projects have involved aspects of quantum spin liquids, and I am broadly interested in quantum condensed matter theory.

 Here is a brief bio, a description of my research, my publications, and talks.